 Once again I have to give credit to an amazing site called Krokotak.com.
-This Angler fish project is just too clever with its underbite, spike teeth and pipe cleaner antennae.
+This cardboard art for kids is just too cute with its Angler fish underbite, spike teeth and pipe cleaner antennae.
+My students loved it!

 - 16″ square of cardboard cut in half

 - Paper cutter, old school style with arm that can chop (recommended)

 - Food skewers

 - PREP: Use a paper cutter to cut rectangles that are 8″ x 16″.
 For young students, cut the notched tail and mouth.

 - Students draw a design on their fish with a pencil.